nitish515/rsquarelabs-core/docs/developer/documentation.md

 ```
 mkdocs gh-deploy --clean
 ```
+This will create a build in the folder `site` and push to the `gh-pages` branch.

 It will ask you for your github credentails, if you have permissions to push to the framework repository, it will generate a build and deploys it to the